Yuri Tarnopolsky

 Here we are facing a much larger and more general question about life-like systems (life, society, Things, ideas).
 Why do they grow?

 Survival means managing chaos: decreasing the probability of failure and increasing the probability of success.
 Everything in the modern society is growing: government, bureaucracy, companies, sports, entertainment, medical care, and social problems?
-The life-like system grows because of the (not to be taken literally) mesoderm principle (Essay 15, On menage a trois in the Stone Age): if two parts of a large evolving system interact, an intermediate part develops between them.
-Its function is to manage the interaction, i.e., to decrease chaos on the interface.
+The life-like system grows because of the mesoderm principle (Essay 15, On menage a trois in the Stone Age): if two parts of a large evolving system interact, an intermediate part develops between them.
+Its function is to manage the interaction, i.e., to decrease chaos on the interface and stabilize the system.

 The larger the system, the more chaos arises from the interaction of its components, the more new parts appear to mitigate chaos, the larger the system becomes.
 It all makes sense because the area of chaos becomes local, small, and less life-critical in a larger system.